 What is MetLife's approach to underwriting?

 We've placed an enormous emphasis on exceptional customer service and adviser communication.
 As a result, all cases we receive before 3pm are underwritten the same day and the adviser is contacted to explain the rationale behind our decision.
 We've also targeted and recruited the most experienced and customer centric underwriters in the market.
-The average underwriting tenure across our retail team is more than 15 years.
+The average underwriting experience across our retail team is more than 15 years.

 How is this different from other insurance companies?

 We're seeing other companies turning underwriting into a back-office function, which means communication and customer service is taking a backseat to volume.
 Advisers see enormous value in having access to experienced underwriters who can answer their questions, so that's what we've given them.

 How has MetLife adapted it’s underwriting approach post COVID?

 We are finding that many medical practices are now refusing to complete doctor’s reports for insurance as they are too busy.
 As a result, we have significantly reduced the volumes of doctor’s reports being requested and will source the information required from the adviser or direct from the client.
 We are spending more time on the phone discussing applications direct with clients allowing us to make informed and timely decisions on applications.

 We have two options.
 One is an online personal statement, which the adviser completes in person with their client.
 The second is a tele-underwriting personal statement, which the client completes over the phone with a dedicated MetLife Tele-Underwriting team member.